Devika Rotawan: Early life and education

 Devika Rotawan was born to Sarika and Natwarlal Rotawan and has two brothers.
 Her mother died in 2006.
 Her father sold dried fruit before the 2008 Mumbai attacks.

-After the attack, she and her family moved to Rajasthan, where her father is from and has family, then returned to Mumbai for the trial, and moved to a Bandra slum in 2009.

-When she attempted to attend school after the 2008 Mumbai attacks, she was teased and shunned by her classmates.
-She began school at age 11, but had at first encountered resistance to her enrollment due to security concerns.
-She graduated from IES New English High School, Bandra east, completed HSC from Siddharth College, Fort, and attended Chetana College.

 2008 Mumbai attacks

 Rotawan was nine years old when she was injured in the 2008 Mumbai attacks.
 On 26 November 2008, she was waiting for a train with her father and brother when the attack started, and she was shot in her leg.
-After the attack, she had six surgeries and spent 65 days in the hospital.
+After the attack, she had six surgeries and spent 45 days in the hospital.
 She lost the use of her right leg during her treatment and recuperation.

 She was the youngest witness in the trial against Ajmal Kasab.
 She was recuperating from her injuries while also preparing for the trial in meetings with lawyers and depositions.
 On 10 June 2009, during her trial testimony, she identified Kasab as an attacker in the train station, and her father also testified.

 Post-attack life

 After the attacks, her family received compensation from the government and financial support from politicians and organizations, and spent much of the money on the medical care for her brother Jayesh.
 She has said additional compensation later went to her own medical treatment.
+She and her family moved to Rajasthan, where her father is from and has family, then returned to Mumbai for the trial, and moved to a Bandra slum in 2009.

+When she attempted to attend school after the 2008 Mumbai attacks, she was teased and shunned by her classmates.
+She began school at age 11, but had at first encountered resistance to her enrollment due to security concerns.
+She enrolled to IES New English High School, Bandra east, completed HSC from Siddharth College, Fort.
+She completed her graduation in Arts from Chetana College in 2023.

 She has said she wants to become an IPS officer.
 In 2019, she shared her story with the website Humans of Bombay.
 In 2020, she said she still had not received the home she had been promised by the government, and Maharashtra MLA Zeeshan Siddique advocated to Chief Minister Uddhav Thackeray for the home to be provided to her.
 In October 2020, after she filed a petition in court seeking the home from the government and asserted her family was unable to pay rent on their chawl in Bandra, the Bombay High Court ordered Chief Secretary Sanjay Kumar to consider it.
+On 14 March 2024, the Bombay High Court ruled that Rotawan must be given ownership of the house within six months.